 Many experts, such as Warren Buffett, exclaim that if you don’t have the time to commit to a proper investment education, then you should be minimally invested in the indexes.
-Indexes, on average, have a waterline or base return around six to seven percent over the long term.
+Indexes, on average, can have a waterline or base return around seven percent over the long term.

-Investing with a six to seven percent annualized return will average out to a double of your funds invested every ten years.
+Investing with a seven percent annualized return will average out to a double of your funds invested every ten years.
 So if you start in your forties this means you will get two doubles by the age of sixty.
-If you start with one hundred thousand dollars at the age of forty, as an example, it would grow to around four hundred thousand dollars by the age of sixty (if you don’t touch it before the age of sixty!).
+If you start with one hundred thousand dollars at the age of forty, as an example, it would grow to around four hundred thousand dollars by the age of sixty (if you don’t touch it before the age of sixty).

 If you are able to average at least ten percent per year returns, and using the same one hundred thousand dollar starting point as above, you would have around seven hundred thousand dollars by the age of sixty.
 A three hundred thousand more dollar difference versus a seven percent per year return.

 Human emotions and biases such as greed, overconfidence, avoidance, restraint, loss aversion, framing, attention, and fear are strong opponents when it comes to finances and investing.
 In fact, there are over an estimated one hundred and seventeen human biases that people have to contend with when making choices for improved investment returns.
 Humans aren’t built for dealing with finances and investing emotionally.